School Vision and Aims

 Our vision as a Church of England primary school, deeply rooted in a strong Christian tradition, is to develop happy, young people with enquiring minds, a lifelong love of learning, respect for themselves, others and the environment so that they will have the skills, resilience and adaptability to thrive in a rapidly changing world.

-The bible verse that sets our mission statement in context comes from the words of Jesus: “I have come that they may have life, and have it to the full."
+The Bible verse that sets our vision statement in context comes from the words of Jesus: “I have come that they may have life, and have it to the full."
 John 10:10.
 It is this flourishing in the love and grace of God that will enable our children to be wise, hopeful, live well together with dignity and respect in God's world.

 Our vision for education is deeply Christian, with Jesus' promise of 'life in all its fullness' at its heart.
 It is grounded in and based on the “Church of England’s Vision for Education: Deeply Christian, Serving the Common Good (2016)”.

 Educating for wisdom, knowledge and skills:

 enabling discipline, confidence and delight in seeking wisdom and knowledge, and developing talents in all areas of life.